 Everyone has that one distant relative who sends you random, mildly offensive emails on the daily.
 Looking at you, Great Uncle Jack.
 If you want to stop receiving their messages altogether, here's how to block their emails on Gmail, so they'll automatically be filtered into your spam folder.

 You've officially blocked the sender, and all future messages from them will be sent directly to your spam folder.
-However, your current messages from the sender will not be moved unless you manually move them to your spam folder.
+However, your current messages from the sender will not be moved unless you manually move them to your spam folder or execute a mass delete campaign.

 How to block emails on Gmail using the app

-If inspiration strikes to go on a blocking spree, but you don't want to get up and walk five feet to your computer, here's how to block emails on the Gmail app (the process is the same for iPhone and Android users).
+If inspiration strikes to go on a blocking spree, but you don't want to get up and walk 5 feet to your computer, here's how to block emails on Gmail on a phone or tablet (the process is the same for iPhone and Android users).
 The steps are essentially the same as they are on desktop—it just looks a bit different on the app.

 That's it!
 All future emails from that sender will go straight to your spam folder.